 The Sabraton fire also placed Trinty, a private Pre-K through 12th-grade school, at risk when it sparked a brush fire which covered nearly three acres just below the school property.

 A mechanic’s lien has been placed on the neglected property in order to allow Monongalia county first responders and clean-up crews to be reimbursed, when the now-vacant property is sold, for expenses resulting from the fire.
 Insurance payouts from fire loss claims can also be a source of reimbursement for the county.

 Why is There an Increase in Opioid Use and Deaths in West Virginia During the Covid-19 Pandemic?

 In the early months of the pandemic, it was difficult to get into drug detox or a treatment program due to the risk of exposure to COVID-19.

-Church services, recovery meetings and other opportunities for social connection also were canceled.
+Church services, recovery meetings and other opportunities for social connection were also canceled.

 Recovery experts attribute the increase in overdoses, at least in part, to the loss of face-to-face substance-abuse treatment during the COVID-19 pandemic in which social-distancing guidelines have been imposed.

 “(Alcoholics Anonymous) and (Narcotics Anonymous) meetings are not being held, outpatient substance-abuse treatment is not taking place.”
 According to Tim Czaja, director of the Berkeley County Day Report Center, “I would argue that this particular population is at far greater risk of overdose and death than the risk of COVID-19 when these community-based face-to-face meetings are not available to them.”

 The social disconnection between people due to the pandemic has increased the level of secrecy available for those with substance use disorder, and it has decreased accountability to their peers.
 At the same time, the outbreak and social unrest have fueled anxiety and increased stress levels.